About Navon

 Remove the manual coordination.

 Where most of the measurable work happens.
-We build the AI automations that replace repetitive routing, classification, writing, and coordination across your operation.
-Not novelty automations.
-Ones that earn their keep on day one.
+We build the automations, agentic workflows, and managed AI agents that replace repetitive routing, classification, writing, and coordination across your operation.
+Every agent runs with an approval path.
+Every automation earns its keep on day one.

 • Document intake, classification, and routing